 Example for a VAT threshold

-A seller based in the UK sells to various countries in Europe and the products he has sold to Germany within the first year had a total value of € 50,000.
-That means the threshold limit wasn’t reached and no actions are required as the annual threshold limit for distance sales to Germany is € 100 000.
-As soon as this limit is reached, or 100 000.
-As soon as this limit is reached (or preferably shortly before), you need to register for VAT.
+A seller based in France sells to various countries in Europe and the products he has sold to Germany within the first year had a total value of € 50,000.
+That means that, up until the changes in July 2021, the threshold limit wasn’t reached and no actions were required as the annual threshold limit for distance sales to Germany was € 100 000.
+As soon as this limit was reached (or preferably shortly before), you needed to register for VAT.

-The decisive factor for reaching the threshold is the net sales generated in the respective country within the past twelve months.
-Until then, you pay tax on your sales in your own country.
+The decisive factor for reaching the threshold was the net sales generated in the respective country within the past twelve months.
+Now, the net sales generated through distance sales within Europe overall are the decisive factor.
+Until the threshold is reached, you still pay tax on your sales in your own country.

 Expecting a VAT-taxable turnover exceeding the threshold limit within a 30-day period also leads to the obligation of a VAT registration!